-Anders and his sister Annie were sitting at The Hermit Bar, it was a quiet day, the summer heat had caused the other customers to stay home, so it was only the two of them there, the bartender had gone home and left them the key.
+Anders and his sister Beth were sitting at The Hermit Bar, it was a quiet day, the summer heat had caused the other customers to stay home, so it was only the two of them there, the bartender had gone home and left them the key.

 Maybe it was the beers, maybe the heat, but suddenly Anders fell from his chair and lay silently on the floor.
-Annie stepped down to help him, but Anders did not wake up.
-Annie knew her brother very well and she was in no doubt her dear brother was dead.
-Annie was a bit worried as she had paid for all the beers they had that morning.
+Beth stepped down to help him, but Anders did not wake up.
+Beth knew her brother very well and she was in no doubt her dear brother was dead.
+Beth was a bit worried as she had paid for all the beers they had that morning.
 Anders would always pay her back and he was the only person she would lend money for beer – she trusted him.
 She needed the money back, she was always low on money – life is hard sometimes.

-Annie looked around the bar, all was still silent and no one was around.
+Beth looked around the bar, all was still silent and no one was around.
 She reached for the pocket in Anders’ vest, but there were no coins, only his checkbook.
 She took it, went around the bar counter to find a pen, looked over the bar once just to be sure Anders was still dead.

 She then wrote a check from Anders to herself, just enough to cover a few months of rent and a nice funeral for her brother.